MethodsAndPractices/vsteam/.docs/Add-VSTeamField.md

 ```

 ### -Name
-Name for the the new field.
+Name for the  new field.

 ```yaml
 Type: String